HiPhish/Game-Source-Documentation/Heroes of Might & Magic/Heroes 2.rst

 Skeleton
 ^^^^^^^^
+The best level one creature, Skeletons should be hoarded by Necormancers, as they provide easily available power early on.

+:Attack:      4
+:Defense:     3
+:Damage:      2-3
+:Cost:        75 gold
+:Hit Points:  4
+:Speed:       Average

 Zombie
 ^^^^^^
+Though havig more hits than Skeletons, Zombies have a low Defense and speed.

+:Attack:      5
+:Defense:     2
+:Damage:      2-3
+:Cost:        150 gold
+:Hit Points:  15
+:Speed:       Very Slow

 Mutant Zombie
 ^^^^^^^^^^^^^
+The Zombiew upgrade increases the speed of the Zombies.
+Mutant Zombies are worthwhile additions to any fledgling undead army.

+:Attack:      5
+:Defense:     2
+:Damage:      2-3
+:Cost:        200 gold
+:Hit Points:  **20**
+:Speed:       **Average**

 Mummy
 ^^^^^
+The best ground creature available for the Necromancer.

+:Attack:      6
+:Defense:     6
+:Damage:      3-4
+:Cost:        250 gold
+:Hit Points:  25
+:Speed:       Average
+:Special:     20% chance to curse enemy creatures

 Royal Mummy
 ^^^^^^^^^^^
+The upgrade of the Mummy has improved speed and toughness.

+:Attack:      6
+:Defense:     6
+:Damage:      3-4
+:Cost:        300 gold
+:Hit Points:  **30**
+:Speed:       **Fast**
+:Special:     30% chance to curse enemy creatures

 Vampire
 ^^^^^^^
+Vampires are necessary for the success of the Necromancer.

+:Attack:      8
+:Defense:     6
+:Damage:      5-7
+:Cost:        500 gold
+:Hit Points:  30
+:Speed:       Average
+:Special:     Flies,
+              Creatures attacked by Vampires cannot retaliate

 Vampire Lord
 ^^^^^^^^^^^^

+:Attack:      8
+:Defense:     6
+:Damage:      5-7
+:Cost:        500 gold
+:Hit Points:  **40**
+:Speed:       **Fast**
+:Special:     Flies,
+              Creatures attacked by Vampire Lords cannot retaliate, Vampire Lords gain back some of the damage they do as hit points

 Lich
 ^^^^
+Liches are the only range strike unit available to the Necromancer.

+:Attack:      7
+:Defense:     12
+:Damage:      8-10
+:Cost:        900 gold
+:Hit Points:  25
+:Speed:       Fast
+:Shots:       12
+:Special:     Range attack affects adfacent hexes

 Power Lich
 ^^^^^^^^^^
+This upgrade of the Lich improves the durability of the Lich in combat.

+:Attack:      7
+:Defense:     **13**
+:Damage:      8-10
+:Cost:        900 gold
+:Hit Points:  **25**
+:Speed:       **Very Fast**
+:Shots:       **24**
+:Special:     Range attack affects adfacent hexes

 Bone Dragon
 ^^^^^^^^^^^
+Bone Dragons are fierce creatures, second only to the Warlock Dragons in raw damage.

+:Attack:      11
+:Defense:      9
+:Damage:      25-45
+:Cost:        1500 gold
+:Hit Points:  150
+:Speed:       Average
+:Special:     Flies,
+              Lowers the morale of opposing creatures

 Sorceress
 ~~~~~~~~~